 Having regard to the award granted by LCIA, currently Norvik Malta Sicav Plc is in a proces of preparing a claim against Parmas Corporation LLC to be submitted to the court of the Russian Federation regarding the recovery proceedings from Parma Corporation LLC's on its claim rights against SIA L-Serviss as a pledged property.
 As of 31 December 2018, Parmas Corporation LLC has not taken any actions to enforce the decision of the Russian court.

-The Bank believes that provisions for this legal case are not necessary.
+The Bank believes that this asset will not be lost and provisions for this legal case are not necessary.

 (b)